What is a network marketing pyramid?

 Do you see where we’re going here?

-That particular structure is not uncommon because it’s what works and it’s what creates leverage.
+That particular structure is not uncommon because it’s what works and what creates leverage.

 In fact, other sales industries follow a similar structure.